purescript-halogen/purescript-halogen/docs/Halogen/Component.md

 type Render s f = RenderP s f Void
 ```

-A type alias for a component `render` function.
+A type alias for a component `render` function - takes the component's
+current state and returns a `HTML` value.

 #### `Eval`